Code-Institute-Submissions/milestone-one-5/README.md

 1. Links to open Modals (a small overlay box with content)
 1. Links to close Modals
 1. All scrolling chevrons
+1. All 'Tickets' links are functional but currently click through to https://www.ticketmaster.com

 ## **Areas where a link or interaction will not function as intended:**

 1. The 'Get my free download' in the Call to Action modal opened by clicking on the !
 Free Download of our latest Album ! and the icon on the right side.
-1. All of the 'Tickets' buttons in the 'Shows' section
 1. The 'Send project request' in the Lets Work Together modal in the 'Contact' section.
 1. The 'Sign Up' form at the bottom of the 'Contact' section.
+1. No form submit actions will work and will simply reload the page

 ### **This is because this is a static site with no backend currently.**